 E. Conception resulting in paternity within the meaning of Title 19-A, chapter 53, subchapter I;[fn1]

 F. Contracting to supply services or things within this State;

-H. Acting as a director, manager, trustee or other officer of a corporation incorporated under the laws of, or having its principal place of business within, this State.
+H. Acting as a director, manager, trustee, or another officer of a corporation incorporated under the laws of, or having its principal place of business within, this State.

-I. Maintain any other relation to the State or to persons or property which affords a basis for the exercise of jurisdiction by the courts of this State consistent with the Constitution of the United States.
+I. Maintain any other relation to the State or persons or property that affords a basis for the exercise of jurisdiction by the courts of this State consistent with the United States Constitution.

 3. Personal service.
 Service of process upon any person who is subject to the jurisdiction of the courts of this State, as provided in this section, may be made by personally serving the summons upon the defendant outside this State, with the same force and effect as though summons had been personally served within this State.

 4. Jurisdiction based upon this section.
 Only causes of action arising from acts enumerated herein may be asserted against a defendant in an action in which jurisdiction over him is based upon this section.

 5. another service is not affected.
 Nothing in this section limits or affects the right to serve any process in any other manner now or hereafter provided by law.

 (1975, c.
 770, § 80, eff.
 April 16, 1976; 1977, c.
 696, §§ 162, 163, eff.
 March 31, 1978; 1995, c.
 694, § D-14, eff.
 Oct.
 1, 1997.)

 § 705.
 Civil process served on Sunday void; officer liable A person may not serve or execute any civil process on Sunday, but such a service is void.
 The person executing it is liable in damages to the party aggrieved as if the person had no process.
 This section does not apply to the service or execution of a protection from harassment order issued under Title 5, chapter 337-A, or a protection from abuse order issued under Title 19- A, chapter 101.